Jump to:Page Content

 Other Programs: In addition to these specialized executive education programs, PCL faculty teach in several other initiatives offered by Harvard Kennedy School’s Executive Education.
 These include the National Preparedness Leadership Initiative (a collaboration with the Harvard School of Public Health), the Program for Senior Executives in State and Local Government, China’s Leaders in Development, and several other “custom” programs for officials from specific governments.

-A panel organized in conjunction with PCL's General and Flag Officer Homeland Security Executive Seminar.
-Pictured from left to right are: Prof. Herman “Dutch” Leonard; retired Adm.
+A panel held in conjunction with PCL's General and Flag Officer Homeland Security Executive Seminar.
+Pictured (from left): Prof. Dutch Leonard; ret.
+Adm.
 Mary Landry, U.S. Coast Guard; Gen. Craig McKinley, chief, National Guard Bureau; and Brig.
 Gen. Julie Bentz, director of strategic capabilities policy, National Security Council.